 Transfer of ownership in the civil register

 You can drive the vehicle legally with this document, while waiting for the padrón.
-The notary then sends the contract to the civil register, in order to start the transfer of ownership process.
+The notary then sends the contract to the civil register to start the transfer of ownership process.
 A week later, you go back to the notary to get the Impuesto Transferencias Vehiculos Particulares, which is much more official than the compraventa under the law and proves that the transfer is in progress.

-An authorization signed by the previous owner if you want to leave the country before getting the padrón.
+- An authorization signed by the previous owner if you want to leave the country before getting the padrón.
 You can ask the notary to draw up this document, allowing you to cross the border with a car that is not in your name yet.

-A declaración jurada (declaration on honor), signed by yourself, in which you declare that you will return the car to Chile within 180 days.
-This document is necessary to leave the country if you are in Chile with a tourist visa and bought a car with a temporary RUT, to make a trip in the Latin America.
+- A declaración jurada (declaration on honor), signed by yourself, in which you declare that you will return the car to Chile within 180 days.
+This document is necessary to leave the country if you are in Chile with a tourist visa and have bought a car with a temporary RUT, to make a trip in Latin America.
 This document allows foreigners to cross a border with a Chilean vehicle.

 You should have at least two originals and several photocopies of these documents because some customs officers ask to keep a copy.
 You may also need a copy of the law ( the relevant section is 17.2.
 3), which you can show at the border if there is a problem.